MicrosoftDocs/executable-docs/scenarios/AksKaito/README.md

 ## Prerequisites

 * If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
-  * If you have multiple Azure subscriptions, make sure you select the correct subscription in which the resources will be created and charged using the [az account set][az-account-set] command.
+  * If you have multiple Azure subscriptions, make sure you select the correct subscription in which the resources will be created and charged using the [az account set](https://learn.microsoft.com/en-us/cli/azure/account?view=azure-cli-latest#az-account-set) command.

     > [!NOTE]
     > The subscription you use must have GPU VM quota.